 When I signed up for my bank account before I went off to college, I was given the option of enrolling in a Keep the Change savings program.
-As a young (and somewhat naïve) seventeen year old, I made the choice to enroll without knowing much about the program, or anything related to banking, saving, and money.
+As a young (and somewhat naïve) seventeen year old, I made the choice to enroll without knowing much about the program, or anything related to banking, saving, and money management.

 Here’s how it works: